Amelia Rajecki

 Amelia Rajecki (born 3 June 2002) is a British professional tennis player.
-She has a career-high WTA singles ranking of No. 392, achieved on 16 June 2025.
-Her career-high WTA doubles ranking is 223, achieved on 3 November 2025.
-Rajecki has won one WTA 125 doubles title as well as one singles and seven doubles titles on the ITF circuit.
+She has a career-high singles ranking by the WTA of 392, achieved on 16 June 2025.
+Her career-high doubles ranking is world No. 138, achieved on 15 June 2026.
+Rajecki has won one WTA 125 doubles title with one singles title and ten doubles titles on the ITF Circuit.

 Early life

 Rajecki was raised in Nottingham.
 She won the British Tour Masters in 2022.

-College career
+College years

 Rajecki began playing for the Wolfpack at North Carolina State University in 2020–21.
 In her junior year in 2022–23, she set the program record of singles wins in a season with 40 wins and 11 losses.
 She contributed to NC State winning their first ACC conference title in 2023, defeating Carson Tanguilig of North Carolina in the final.
 At the 2023 NCAA Championships, where NC State lost to North Carolina in the team final, Rajecki beat No. 1 seed, Fiona Crawley of North Carolina, in the singles bracket, with her run to the semifinals enough to secure All-American honours for herself.
 She was ranked No. 2 nationally in singles at the end of her senior year in 2024, being named the ITA National Senior Player of the Year, and again reached the semifinals of the NCAA singles tournament.